plashchynski/UoL-CM3010-DADT-midterm-project/README.md

 GRANT SELECT ON snpedia_db.* TO 'snpedia_user';
 ```

+To prevent SQL injection attacks, the web application uses prepared statements.
+Prepared statements are a feature of the MySQL client library that allows for the safe execution of SQL queries by separating the query string from the query parameters.
+The parameters are checked for validity automatically, before the query is executed.

 ### 5. Web application

 Application code is located in the `app` directory.
 It is implemented using the [Express.js](https://expressjs.com/) web application framework for Node.js.
 The application uses the [ejs](https://ejs.co/) template engine to render HTML pages and `mysql2` library to connect to the MySQL database.